jdhova/JS-Algorithms-and-Data-Structures/README.md

     this.data = [];
     this.count = 0;
   }
-  // add element to stack
   add(element) {
     this.data.push(element);
     console.log(`${element} is added to Stack`);
   }

-  // remove element from stack
   remove() {
     if (this.data.length == 0) return undefined;
     const rem = this.data.pop();
     console.log(`${rem} is removed from stack`);
   }
-  // peek at the top element
   peek() {
     const peek = this.data[this.data.length - 1];
     console.log(`We have ${peek} at the top level of stack`);
     return peek;
   }
-  // check if stack is empty
   checkEmpty() {
     if (!this.data.length) {
       console.log('Stack empty');